-ever, Bennett was a powerful confidante to Joseph Smith and a key figure in Nauvoo.
-His accomplishments included: "Assistant President" of the Church, first mayor of Nauvoo, major general in Nauvoo Legion, and secretary of Nauvoo Masonic Lodge; he was also instrumental in gaining Illinois legislature's approval of the Nauvoo Charter, Nauvoo Legion, and the University of Nauvoo (Van Wagoner and Walker 1982, 10-14).
-Although his own status as a Mason in good standing prior to Nauvoo has been called into question (Hogan 1983), Bennett may have been the person who initially advised Joseph Smith to adopt Freemasonry as a means to end persecutions against the Church ("Joseph Smith and the Presidency," The Saints' Herald 68 [19 July 1921]: 675).
-Ebenezer Robinson, who was editor of the Church's paper, Times and Seasons, until February 1842, reminisced: "Heretofore the church had strenuously opposed secret societies such as Freemasons . . . not considering the 'Order of Enoch' and 'Danites' of that class; but after Dr. Bennett came into the Church a great change of sentiment seemed to take place" (The Return 2 [June 1890]: 287, cited in Flanders 1965, 249).
+Of these associates, perhaps the most influential in accelerating Joseph Smith's interest and acceptance of Freemasonry was John C. Bennett.37 Bennett has typically been characterized by Mormon apologists as an opportunistic scoundrel whose brief (eighteen-month) sojourn with the Saints at Nauvoo was, at best, unfortunate and embarrassing.
+Actually, however, Bennett was a powerful confidante to Joseph Smith and a key figure in Nauvoo.
+His accomplishments included: "assistant president" of the church, first mayor of Nauvoo, major general in Nauvoo Legion, and secretary of Nauvoo Masonic Lodge; he was also instrumental in gaining the Illinois legislature's approval of the Nauvoo Charter, Nauvoo Legion, and the University of Nauvoo.38 Although his own status as a Mason in good standing prior to Nauvoo has been called into question,39 Bennett may have been the person who initially advised Joseph Smith to adopt Freemasonry as a means to end persecutions against the church.40 Ebenezer Robinson, who was editor of the church's paper, Times and Seasons, until February 1842, reminisced: "Heretofore the church had strenuously opposed secret societies such as Freemason. . . not considering the 'Order of Enoch' and 'Danites' of that class; but after Dr. Bennett came into the church a great change of sentiment seemed to take place."41